Sudden Cardiac Arrest and African American Women

 Causes of Sudden Death

 Evidence has shown that magnesium deficiency is a factor in sudden cardiac arrest.
 Coronary artery disease is the most common underlying cause of sudden cardiac arrest.
+In fact, African American women have a high rate of sudden death.

 Sudden cardiac arrest results from an electrical disturbance in the heart.
 Approximately 50% of all cardiac deaths are sudden cardiac arrest.